markhudsonn/csc2034-wordle-project/report/log.md

 Added get guesses to display on frontend

+Implemented hard guess to frontend, this makes post request to hard guess endpoint

 EXTRA IDEAS:

 Could reduce code duplication by making process_guess for hard guess and normal guess